 The Pursuit of Happyness is an autobiographical film that tells the story of Chris Gardner and his son, starring Will Smith and his real-life son Jaden Smith.
 In 1981, Chris invests all of his money into portable bone-density scanners.
 He sells these scanners to doctors.
 However, the instability of sales upsets his wife, Linda, and she eventually leaves Chris and his son to fend for themselves.
 Gardner lands an unpaid internship at Dean Witter, where he and 20 other interns are competing for one spot as a paid stockbroker.

 Chris and his son are homeless after they get evicted from their apartment, and they struggle to meet their basic needs: food, hygiene, and shelter.
 Chris needs to find a way to keep his son alive, while also working to his fullest potential to ensure his spot at Dean Witter.

 $ Money Lesson: While Chris was passionate about his bone density scanners, he realistically shouldn’t have spent his entire life savings on them.

 Investing is key, and doing so strategically can help you build a stable future.

-It probably would have helped Chris and his son out during their hard times.
+It would have helped Chris and his son out during their tough times.

 2. Scarface (1983)